fullcalendar/fullcalendar-docs/_docs-v4/event-model/rrule-plugin.md

 title: RRule Plugin
 ---

 The RRule plugin is a connector to the [rrule js library](https://github.com/jakubroztocil/rrule).
-It is powerful for specifying recurring events, moreso than FullCalendar's built-in [simple event recurrence](recurring-events).
+It is powerful for specifying recurring events, more so than FullCalendar's built-in [simple event recurrence](recurring-events).

 It introduces some new [event properties](event-parsing):